Affiliate links on Android Authority may earn us a commission. Learn more.

 Google's object recognition works pretty much flawlessly.

-I found the camera to be incredibly accurate with this feature.
+I found the AI to be incredibly accurate.
 It recognized people, packages, and vehicles pretty much flawlessly.
 It even recognized a bag of food left at my door as a package, even though it obviously wasn’t shaped like a box.

 This is all possible thanks to on-device machine learning capabilities.
 The Nest Doorbell doesn’t need to ping Google’s servers for basic determination of what’s going on, which makes it more efficient at identifying things.

 Since most people will install the device outside, it has an IP54 rating.
 This means it can prevent dust and other particle ingresses from affecting operation.
 It can also withstand significant water splashing, i.e. rain.
 The device survived tropical storm Henri when it hit my home of New Haven, CT, last year, so it’s pretty durable.

 Finally, if your internet goes out, the device can save up to 1 hour of footage via its onboard storage.
 When internet connectivity resumes, it uploads that footage to the cloud.
 See further down for more information on cloud saves and other connected features.

 If you choose to go wireless, installing the Nest Doorbell is simple enough that anyone can do it.
 If you want to make sure you can handle it, Google has a helpful tutorial on the full process.